25 Types Of Famous Turkish Kebabs You Have To Try

 Originating from the town of İnegöl, these juicy meatballs are made from a mixture of ground beef, breadcrumbs, onions, garlic, and spices before being grilled or fried.

-There are many different types of köfte, but the main difference here is the spices used and the shape.
+There are many different types of köfte, but the main differences are the spices used and the shape.

 Brands We Use And Trust